Data, Analytics & AI job market report cover, Detroit-Warren-Dearborn, MI, 2026-06

 Mid-Career Candidates

-Biggest mistake: Leading with tools alone instead of showing how your work improved forecast accuracy, cycle time, margin, quality, or decision speed.
+Biggest mistake: Selling yourself as a tool user instead of showing how your work improved cost, quality, revenue, risk, or operations.

 Career Switchers

-Best target: Domain-anchored analyst roles where your industry knowledge matters as much as your coding depth.
+Best target: Adjacent analyst roles in supply chain, finance, operations, or healthcare where your prior domain knowledge matters as much as advanced modeling.

 Salary Reality